tianyi-zhang-02/tianyi-zhang-02/README.md

 ---

-## 🔬 Some ongoing research

-LLMs and everything downstream of them — conversational, search, and making it actually *personal*.
-Two knobs I keep turning:

-**⚡ Faster** — inference acceleration. &nbsp;·&nbsp; **🧠 Smarter** — reasoning and memory.

-## 🎚️ One opinion I'll defend

-Not *more is better*.
-Not *less is better*. **Enough is better.**

-A monitor that cries wolf is as useless as one that sleeps through the wolf.
-A model that writes three paragraphs to answer "hi" did not get smarter. :)

 ## 🍲 Currently cooking

 - **[NVIDIA NeMo-RL](https://github.com/NVIDIA-NeMo/RL)** — upstream post-training work. &nbsp;[Commits →](https://github.com/NVIDIA-NeMo/RL/commits/main/?author=tianyi-zhang-02)<br><sub>Yes, there's RLHF in here.
 No, not that one — ***R**eally **L**onging for **H**otpots and **F**ries* 🍲🍟</sub>
 - **[cooking-agi](https://github.com/tianyi-zhang-02/cooking-agi)** — 「AGI 大锅烩」, bilingual notes on how this stuff actually works.
 Learning out loud. &nbsp;[Read →](https://tianyi-zhang-02.github.io/cooking-agi/)

-## 🐕‍🦺 Off the clock

-Big mountains, a camera, and 我是真的想养德牧 😭

 <sub>Banner from <a href="assets/make_banner.py"><code>make_banner.py</code></a> — noise decaying into signal, no hand-drawing involved.</sub>